jkewang/selfdriving/README.txt

-this is a new project to develop a self-driving project, which will use ros & gazebo.
+this is a new project, which will use ros & gazebo.